Stephen Butler (British Army officer): Early life and family

-Career
+Military career

-Butler joined the 3rd Battalion, the Northumberland Fusiliers in 1897.
-He was commissioned into the Royal Warwickshire Regiment as a 2nd Lieutenant on 20 May 1899.
-He was promoted to the rank of Lieutenant on 1 April 1900 and fought in the Second Boer War of 1899–1901 from where he was invalided with malaria and typhoid having taken part in the advance to Pretoria and operations in the Koomati Valley.
+Butler joined the 3rd (Militia) Battalion of the Northumberland Fusiliers (later the Royal Northumberland Fusiliers) in 1897.
+He was commissioned into the Royal Warwickshire Regiment, and the Regular Army, as a second lieutenant on 20 May 1899.
+He was promoted to the rank of lieutenant on 1 April 1900 and fought in the Second Boer War of 1899–1901 from where he was invalided with malaria and typhoid having taken part in the advance to Pretoria and operations in the Koomati Valley.
 He served with the King's African Rifles between August 1905 and April 1908, during which time he was posted in East Africa (1906) and explored northern Arabia disguised as a Bedouin and drew up the first map of the route from Baghdad to Damascus.
-When he returned his transferred to the South Staffordshire Regiment, before being employed with the Egyptian Army between April 1909 and May 1915, he was promoted to Captain on 18 January 1908 and involved in operations in Southern Kordofan in Sudan in 1910.
+When he returned his transferred to the South Staffordshire Regiment, before being employed with the Egyptian Army between April 1909 and May 1915, he was promoted from supernumerary captain to captain on 14 June 1908 and involved in operations in Southern Kordofan in Sudan in 1910.

-During World War I, Butler served with the Egyptian Expeditionary Force from November 1914 until May 1915, when he was posted to Gallipoli.
+During World War I, Butler served with the Egyptian Expeditionary Force (EEF) from November 1914 until May 1915, when he was posted to Gallipoli.
+He served as a general staff officer, grade 2 (GSO2) from October 1915 onwards, taking over from Cyril Wagstaff.
 In January 1916, he returned to serve with the EEF for two months, before being transferred with the ANZAC Corps to France and Belgium in March 1916; he remained there until the end of the War (11 November 1918).
 He was wounded and mentioned in despatches four times; he received the Distinguished Service Order, the French Croix de Guerre and the Order of the Sacred Treasure (3rd Class), and was appointed a Commander of the Order of St Michael and St George.
-Butler was also promoted to the rank of Major on 12 August 1915 and made a brevet Lieutenant-Colonel in June 1918; he served as a General staff Officer for much of the war, beginning with an appointment in the 3rd Division in the Mediterranean Expeditionary Force (May to October 1915) as GSO2 on the staff of General Birdwood who commanded the ANZAC Corps.
+Butler was also promoted to the rank of Major on 12 August 1915 and made a brevet lieutenant colonel in June 1918; he served as a General staff Officer for much of the war, beginning with an appointment in the 3rd Division in the Mediterranean Expeditionary Force (May to October 1915) as GSO2 on the staff of General William Birdwood who commanded the ANZAC Corps.
 After several months in the 2nd division with the MEF, he was posted to an equivalent position in France in February 1916, which lasted until January 1918, when he was promoted to the 1st Division; he remained there until March 1919.